LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 3. Obtain a result that holds for all Sobolev functions (and not just the classically smooth ones).

-This process can be rigorously justified by the density of various spaces of smooth functions in Sobolev spaces.
-Or to use Tao's terminology, by giving ourselves [an epsilon of room](https://terrytao.wordpress.com/2009/02/28/tricks-wiki-give-yourself-an-epsilon-of-room/).
+The density of various
+spaces of smooth functions in Sobolev spaces can rigorously justify this process.
+Or, to use Tao's terminology, by giving ourselves [an epsilon of room](https://terrytao.wordpress.com/2009/02/28/tricks-wiki-give-yourself-an-epsilon-of-room/).